peer-connectivity-estimator/bitcoin-network-logger/README.md

 	* Number of internal new addresses
 	* Number of internal tried addresses
 * **getbucketentry** "address" -- Get a specific entry from the buckets.
+* **getterribleentries** -- List all the addresses that are flagged as "Terrible" by the address manager
 * **sendaddr** ( "peer_ip" "addrs_to_send" "seconds_offset" ) -- Send an ADDR message to a peer IP address, including a list of addresses to send, and the seconds offset for the nTime value in each address

 A new optional parameter has also been added to the configuration, named `minconnections`.
 This can be used by adding `minconnections=X` to ~/.bitcoin/bitcoin.conf, where X is the number of outbound peer connections you would like to make.
 This overrides the previous "maxconnections=X" parameter with a more powerful function that forces the peer to connect to more connections than the default of 10 peers (even when incoming connections are disabled).